kashw2/My-Brain/SES/QFESAID.md

 To avoid:

-Children should drink 1-2 litres a day
+- Children should drink 1-2 litres a day
-Adults should drink 2-2
+- Adults should drink 2-2.5 litres a day

 #### Signs and Symptoms